Kiog-Aser/Health/README.md

 - **📊 Dashboard**: Comprehensive health overview with daily stats, weekly charts, and AI insights
 - **🍎 Food Tracking**: Log meals, track calories and macronutrients with AI-powered food scanning
 - **🤖 AI Food Scanning**: Use your camera to scan food and get instant nutritional analysis
+- **📋 Weekly Check-ins**: Easy progress tracking with weight and measurements
+- **🧠 AI Health Assistant**: Get instant answers to health questions with evidence-based information
 - **💪 Workout Tracking**: Record exercises, sessions, and fitness progress
 - **📈 Progress Analytics**: Visualize health trends and goal achievements
+- **🔐 User-Controlled API Keys**: Use your own Gemini API key for privacy and control
 - **👤 User Profile**: Manage personal information and app preferences
 - **🌙 Dark/Light Theme**: Automatic theme switching with manual override
 - **📱 PWA Support**: Install as a native-like app on any device